 The Disease Classification Form may be submitted to the CIBMTR up to two weeks prior to the start of the recipient's preparative regimen.
-The Disease Classification Form is due the day of infusion (day 0), and is past due if not received by that date.

 The Disease Classification Form is designed to capture important details regarding the recipient's primary disease for which the reported HCT is being given.
 Key reporting areas differ depending on the disease reported (question 1), but may include disease type, subtype, transformations, cytogenetic and molecular markers, disease-specific laboratory results, staging, and disease status.